Parade with Pride

 Whether you’re watching, taking part or joining as a group, here’s everything you need to know…

 York Pride Day gets off to a fabulous start with our Parade March through the streets of York, filling the city with colour, music, and celebration.
-Our loud and proud Parade is both a joyful statement of community and a march for equality and LGBT+ human rights in the UK and around the world.
+Our loud and proud Parade is both a joyful statement of community and a march for equality and LGBTQ+ human rights in the UK and around the world.

-This is our moment to show that York is a diverse, welcoming city where everyone belongs — and to send a clear message that hatred and prejudice have no place here.
+This is our moment to show that York is a diverse, welcoming city where everyone belongs, and to send a clear message that hatred and prejudice have no place here.

 THE BELOW INFORMATION IS CURRENTLY SUBJECT TO CHANGE